-Doug brings over 20 years of public and private sector management experience to the team.
+Doug brings nearly 30 years of public and private sector management experience to the team.
 As the founder of UPD, his engagements have included large-scale management reform projects for a multitude of school systems, non-profit organizations and much more.

 Those projects include the Detroit Public Schools, the Miami/Dade Public Schools, the Washington, DC Department of Housing & Community Development, and the Philadelphia/Camden Empowerment Zone; organizational redesign efforts for the Office of the State Superintendent of Education in the District of Columbia, the Baltimore Empowerment Zone, and the Development Division of Baltimore’s Department of Housing & Community Development; and the creation or restructuring of development finance and portfolio management programs for the Pulaski County (AK) Enterprise Community, the Kansas City Housing & Economic Development Finance Corporation, and the City of Texarkana, TX.
 Doug has also assisted several organizations with the creation of long-term strategic plans including KIPP:Baltimore, the Housing and Community Development Corporation of Hawaii, the City of Houston Enterprise Community, and the Small Business Resource Center of Oakland, CA.